Batman & Mr. Freeze: SubZero

-Batman & Mr. Freeze: SubZero is a 1998 direct-to-video animated superhero film, the second film based on Batman: The Animated Series, taking place prior to the events of The New Batman Adventures.
-Kevin Conroy and Michael Ansara, reprise their respective roles from the series as the two title characters.
+Batman & Mr. Freeze: SubZero is a 1998 American animated superhero film, the second film based on Batman: The Animated Series, taking place between the end of the show and the start of The New Batman Adventures.
+Kevin Conroy and Michael Ansara reprise their respective roles from the series as the two title characters while Mary Kay Bergman replaces Melissa Gilbert as the voice of Batgirl.
 It was produced by Warner Bros.
 Animation as a marketing tie-in with Batman & Robin and was animated overseas by Koko Enterprises and Dong Yang Animation in South Korea.
-The film won the Annie Award for Best Home Video Animation.
+The film received positive reviews from critics and won the Annie Award for Best Home Video Animation.

 Plot

-Since his last encounter against Batman, Victor Fries has made a home for himself in an Arctic cave with a newly adopted Inuit son, Koonak, and polar bear companions, Notchka and Shaka.
+Since his last encounter against Batman, Victor Fries has made a home for himself in an Arctic cave with a newly adopted Inuit son, Koonak, and polar bears Notchka and Shaka.
 His wife, Nora, remains in her cryogenic chamber while he seeks a cure for her illness.
-A research submarine surfaces through the frozen floor of the cave, shattering Nora's containment vessel, causing her to rapidly deteriorate.
-The submarine crew is then frozen by Fries.
-With no time to lose, Fries returns to Gotham City and enlists his old colleague, Dr. Gregory Belson, to help find a cure.
+A research submarine surfaces through the frozen floor of the cave, shattering Nora's containment vessel and causing her to rapidly deteriorate.
+Fries freezes the submarine crew and returns to Gotham City, enlisting his old colleague Dr. Gregory Belson to help find a cure.

 Belson determines that Nora's only chance at survival is an organ transplant, but due to her rare blood type there are no suitable donors.
-Fries declares they will use a live donor, even if it means killing an innocent person, and bribes a reluctant Belson into compliance with a promise of gold that will put an end to Belson's own financial problems.
+Fries declares they will use a live donor, even if it means killing an innocent person, and bribes a reluctant Belson into compliance with a promise of gold that will end his current financial problems.
 After learning that Barbara Gordon (Batgirl) is a perfect match, Fries kidnaps her while she is on a date with Dick Grayson (Robin).
 Barbara is taken to an abandoned oil platform, where Fries and Belson falsely tell her they need her for a blood transfusion to save Nora.
-Barbara reluctantly agrees to help.